shahbazsiddeeq/Distributed-Approach-to-Haskell-Based-Applications-Refactoring-with-LLMs-Based-Multi-Agent-Systems/README.md

 # Distributed Approach to Haskell-Based Applications Refactoring with LLMs-Based Multi-Agent Systems

 ## Overview
 This project provides a **distributed approach to refactoring Haskell-based applications** using **Large Language Models (LLMs)** and a **multi-agent system**.
-The goal is to automate and optimize the refactoring process by leveraging AI-driven agents for parsing, analyzing, and restructuring Haskell code.
+The goal is to automate and optimize the refactoring process by using AI-driven agents for parsing, analyzing, and restructuring Haskell code.

 ## Features
 - **Automated Code Refactoring**: Uses LLMs to improve Haskell code structure.